crate/cratedb-guide/docs/integrate/airflow/index.md

 Define an Airflow DAG that downloads, processes, and stores data in CrateDB.
 :::

-:::{grid-item-card} Guide: Import Parquet files
+:::{grid-item-card} Import Parquet files
 :link: airflow-import-parquet
 :link-type: ref
 Define an Airflow DAG to import a Parquet file from S3 into CrateDB.
 :::

-:::{grid-item-card} Guide: Load stock market data
+:::{grid-item-card} Load stock market data
 :link: airflow-import-stock-market-data
 :link-type: ref
 Define an Airflow DAG to download, process, and store stock market data